Pedernales Country Club: History

 In 1991, when Nelson's assets were sized by the Internal Revenue Service, the country club was auctioned.
 To avoid the club being sold to an unknown person, Nelson's friend, coach Darrell K Royal, persuaded Jim Bob Moffett, a supporter of the Texas Longhorns football program to lend him the US$117,000 that the IRS requested for the ranch.
 Moffett gave Royal the money, who was supposed to receive the club after the 120 days of the "right of redemption" by the IRS were over.
 Upon realizing that Royal bought the club for safekeeping, the IRS broke the deal, refunding him the money with a six percent interest.
 The country club was resold in May, and purchased by James Noryian of the company Investors International for US$230,000.
 The recording studio was auctioned separately from the club, and purchased by Nelson's nephew Freddy Fletcher.
 In 1992, with the help Johnny Herrington, an entrepreneur of Branson, Missouri, Nelson purchased the country club back from Noryian for US$470,000 to be paid in a period of three years.

-Over the years, several of Nelson's releases were recorded on the studio, including Six Hours at Pedernales, Spirit, Rainbow Connection, Remember Me, Vol. 1 and Heroes, Let's Face the Music and Dance, Band of Brothers and December Day.
+Over the years, several of Nelson's releases were recorded at the studio, including Six Hours at Pedernales, Spirit, Rainbow Connection, Remember Me, Vol. 1 and Heroes, Let's Face the Music and Dance, Band of Brothers and December Day.